oracle/tribuo/docs/Roadmap.md

 ## New ML algorithms or parameters

-- Add K-Means++ initialisation for K-Means.
+- ~~Add K-Means++ initialisation for K-Means.~~ Integrated and arriving in Tribuo 4.1.
-- Add extra parameters to the tree trainers to allow for an ExtraTrees style ensemble, and to specify a minimum purity decrease requirement.
+- ~~Add extra parameters to the tree trainers to allow for an ExtraTrees style ensemble, and to specify a minimum purity decrease requirement.~~ Integrated and arriving in Tribuo 4.1.
 - Gaussian Processes.
 - Vowpal Wabbit interface.
 - Feature selection.
 We already have several feature selection algorithms implemented